 Groups considering the Church as a venue for speech and drama should discuss the acoustics with the venue directly before confirming a booking.

-Toilets: Accessible toilet also available
+Toilets: Accessible toilet also available situated at the church entrance porch.

-Capacity: Maximum 100.
+Capacity: Maximum 100 (including performers)

 Additional Information: A good upright piano is available but there is no specialist performance equipment.
 Access to tea-making facilities. by arrangement.
+This room has a hardwood floor.
+There are blackout curtains and pull-down screen.
+Room has chairs and tables that can be set out according to specific requirements.

 Parking: There is pay and display parking adjacent to the church except during the week of the fair.
 Performers may be able to park on church property by arrangement.